charliejllewellyn/aws-security-workshop/prevention/README.md

 We are going to use s3 [bucket policies](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-iam-policies.html) to prevent users.

-1. Using the cli (configured as part of the pre-reqs) upload a file to s3, for example
+First we validate we can upload un-encrypted files.
+Using the cli (configured as part of the pre-reqs) upload a file to s3, for example

 ```
 aws s3 cp YOUR_FILE_NAME s3://YOUR_BUCKET_NAME/